-In addition there are records of the non-native Red-eared Terrapin within the Burgh Heath Green Pond (5.4).
+In addition, a non-native Red-eared Terrapin is recoreded within the Burgh Heath Green Pond (5.4).

 No evidence of reptiles was recorded during the reptile survey of part of the site in 2013 (Land Management Services, 2013).

 The desk study returned records of one reptile species (common lizard) within the site in 2016.
 In addition, the data search returned records of Common Lizard, Adder and Slow-worm, within the 1 km search area.
 All UK reptile species are SPI.